An Order of Magnitude Time Complexity Reduction for Gaussian Graphical Model Posterior Sampling Using a Reverse Telescoping Block Decomposition: Numerical Experiments

 The true precision matrix $\boldsymbol\Theta_0$ is set as in \citet{li2019graphical} and \citet{sagar2024maximum}.
-The diagonal elements are set to one and the off-diagonal elements are set to follow the \textit{cliques positive} structure, which means the $p$ rows and columns are partitioned into $K$ disjoint groups $\{\G_k\}_{k=1}^K$ and we select 3 members within each group, $g_k \subset \G_k$. the off-diagonal entry is set to $-0.45$ (corresponding to positive partial correlations) if $i \neq j$ and $i,j \in g_k$, and $0$ otherwise. we set $K = p/10$.
-The description and results for three other structures we consider (\textit{tridiagonal}, \textit{hubs} and \textit{cliques negative}) and trace plots to assess MCMC mixing are deferred to Supplementary Section~\ref{supp:experiments}.
+The diagonal elements are set to one and the off-diagonal elements are set to follow the \textit{hubs} structure, which means the $p$ rows and columns are partitioned into $K$ disjoint groups $\{\G_k\}_{k=1}^K$.
+The off-diagonal entry is set to $0.25$ if $i \neq j$ and $i,j \in \G_k$, and $0$ otherwise.
+We set $K = p/10$, with all groups having equal size.

 For each $(n,p)$ pair, we draw $50$ replicate data sets from $\mathcal{N}_p(0,\boldsymbol\Theta_0^{-1})$.
-Each MCMC run consists of $10,000$ iterations with the first $5,000$ discarded as burn-in and uses a single 2.0~GHz AMD EPYC Rome CPU core with 16~GB of memory, and a maximum run time limit of 4~hours.
+Each MCMC run consists of $10,000$ iterations with the first $5,000$ discarded as burn-in and uses a single 2.0~GHz AMD EPYC Rome CPU core with 32~GB of memory, and a maximum runtime limit of 12~hours.
 Our de novo implementation of the RT sampler is in \texttt{Rcpp} with underlying C++ code, whereas the existing \texttt{R} implementations of the cyclical sampler for GHS \citep{GHS-Rpackage} and GHSL \citep{sagar2024precision} are used.
 Given this difference in implementation, we take particular care to clarify the basis of our runtime comparison in the subsequent parts.
 The standard half-Cauchy prior is used on the global parameter $\tau$ for both GHS and GHSL.